computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 I've heard all this FUD before.
 The "rats with wings" phrase was popularized by the 1980 movie "Stardust Memories", directed by accused child molester Woody Allen.
 The belief that pigeons spread disease is a lie spread by pest control companies who want to sell poisons like Avitrol.
-Birds who eat Avitrol-laced seeds suffer horrific seizures and death.

 {% youtube mYdIz9N7TMY %}

-In fact, as documented in [this paper from 1965](http://www.jwildlifedis.org/doi/abs/10.7589/0090-3558-1.4.49?code=wdas-site), the body temperature of pigeons averages about 108&deg;F (43&deg;C).
-The unusual warmth of pigeons makes it difficult for their pathogens to survive in the human body and makes their little feet feel warm to the touch!
+In fact, as shown in [this paper from 1965](http://www.jwildlifedis.org/doi/abs/10.7589/0090-3558-1.4.49?code=wdas-site), the body temperature of pigeons averages about 108&deg;F (43&deg;C), which it difficult for their pathogens to survive in the human body and makes their little feet feel warm to the touch!

 Many people are horrified by pigeon-directed cruelty like Avitrol and [live pigeon shoots](https://www.youtube.com/watch?v=-3Daqrcob7M), but pigeons are one